-The District has established two procedures for issuing permits based on the quantity of water permitted.
-These two procedures include permit issuance by (1) the Governing Board for individual permits and (2) District staff for general permits (minor standard general permits for uses of 3 million gallons per month or less, major standard general permits for uses greater than 3 million gallons per month up to 15 million gallons per month, and dewatering general permits).
-Individual permits must be obtained for water use activities that are not exempt pursuant to Rule 40E-2.051, F.A.C., and do not fall within the thresholds for general permits established in Rule 40E-20.302, F.A.C.
+The District has established two categories for permits based on the quantity of water permitted; individual and standard general.
+General permits include: (1) minor standard general permits for uses of 3 million gallons per month or less; (2) major standard general permits for uses greater than 3 million gallons per month up to 15 million gallons per month; and (3) dewatering general permits.

-The permit application will be processed pursuant to Rule 40E-1.603, F.A.C., for individual and general permits.
+The permit application will be processed pursuant to Chapters 40E-0 and 40E-1, F.A.C., for individual and general permits.
 These rules set forth procedures for filing applications, requests for additional information, permit application modification, public noticing of permit applications, and requests for administrative hearings.